Under construction

 Key Points:

-1. Asynchronous Functions:
+Asynchronous Functions:

-• await is used within functions declared with the async keyword.
+is used within functions declared with theasync

-• An async function always returns a Promise.
+function always returns a Promise.

-2. Pausing Execution:
+Pausing Execution:

-• When await is used with a Promise, it pauses the execution of the async function until the Promise is settled (either resolved or rejected).
+function until the Promise is settled (either resolved or rejected).

-3. Simplifying Promise Handling:
+Simplifying Promise Handling:

 Example: